bash720/special-fortnight/README.md

-## special-fortnight
+# special-fortnight

+##### This application consists of server and client which is used to upload images to external source such as cloudinary

-# Getting Started
+## Getting Started

-  cd image-upload-with-react-using-cloudinary/client
-  npm i && npm start
+  npm i && npm start in "client"
-  // in new terminal
-  cd image-upload-with-react-using-cloudinary/server
-  node server.js
+  node server.js in "server"

-# To run and test this project you should have Cloudinary account.
+## To run and test this project you should have Cloudinary account.

   // Modifications in server.js
   replace following with your Cloudinary account data